HL7/US-Core/input/pagecontent/basic-provenance.md

 ~~~

-This [US Core Provenance] resource communicates who, how, and when elements such as Race and Ethnicity (R/E), gender identity, etc., were collected.
+This [US Core Provenance Profile] resource communicates who, how, and when elements such as Race and Ethnicity (R/E), gender identity, etc., were collected.
 Note that the [Target Element] Extension references the element ids within the Patient resource:

 ~~~
 {% include_relative Provenance-example-targeted-provenance.json %}